 Land Resource Information Systems (LRIS) Service availability uptime is 90% or more Achieved.
-Number of datasets provided online to users is maintained or increased Achieved: ongoing (100 more data layers provided) User numbers (direct or indirect) are maintained or increase Achieved: 13,342 registered users of LRIS portal, with >10% annual increase.
-Across LRIS websites, numbers of visits decreased by 3 - 16% although the SoilsMapViewer visits were up 19%.
-Data support environmental reporting and resource management nstruments, and their implementation, at the regional level Achieved: 7% of active registered users making data downloads in 2021/22 were from govt.nz domains.
-Jser confidence is maintained or increases Maintained (>90% rate LRIS as a trusted source of data).
-National Soils Data Repository (NSDR) More services added, and new datasets uploaded Achieved, including new user interface and field tool.
-Develop new routes to our data building on test APIs and visualisation created last year Reported as part of LRIS above.
+Number of datasets provided online to users is maintained or increased Achieved: ongoing (186 more data layers provided) User numbers (direct or indirect) are maintained or increase Achieved: Total number of visits/sessions in 2022/23 was 45,040, up 2% from the previous year.
+Total number of users 169,436, up 13% from 2022/23.
+Number of new users of the service in 2022/23: 1,822.
+Data support environmental reporting and resource management instruments, and their implementation, at the regional level Achieved: As in 2021/22, 7% of active registered users making data downloads in 2022/23 were from govt.nz domains.
+User confidence is maintained or increases Maintained (>90% rate LRIS as a trusted source of data).
+National Soils Data Repository (NSDR) More services added, and new datasets uploaded Achieved: 3,133 sites added.
+Develop new routes to our data building on test APIs and visualisation created last year Achieved as part of LRIS above.
 Land Cover Database (LCDB) Service availability uptime is 90% or more Achieved as part of LRIS above.
-Number of datasets provided online to users is maintained or ncreased Achieved.
+Number of datasets provided online to users is maintained or increased Achieved.
+Number of downloads of LCDB v.5.0 was up 28% in 2022/23.
 S-map Online Service availability uptime is 90% or more Achieved.
-Number of datasets provided online to users is maintained or ncreased Ongoing (37.8% of New Zealand now mapped).
+Number of datasets provided online to users is maintained or increased Ongoing (39% of New Zealand now mapped).
 The breadth of soil material for users is extended Achieved.
 New tools added to aid users and maximise value of data Achieved.
-National Vegetation Survey (NVS) Databank Requests for public domain data are met immediately (simple) or within 2 weeks (complex) Achieved: 122 data requests were met. >20 new electronic datasets added annually Partially achieved: 19 datasets were added.
-Registered NVS user numbers are maintained or increase Achieved: 64 new users registered.
+National Vegetation Survey (NVS) Databank Requests for public domain data are met immediately (simple) or within 2 weeks (complex) Achieved. >20 new electronic datasets added annually Achieved: 48 datasets were added.
+Registered NVS user numbers are maintained or increase Achieved: 81 new users registered.
+Total number of registered users 819.
 NVS data underpins national-scale plant biodiversity trend reporting Achieved.
 Ngā Rauropi Whakoranga Database Visitor numbers are maintained or increase Not achieved.
-The portal has very high use (120,910 page visits in 2021/22), but this is a reduction of 14,816 since 2020/21.
+Reporting via Google Analytics changed during this financial year.
+We have moved away from page visit sessions to report on search and download statistics.
+The search total for Ngā Rauropi was 15,789 for 2022/23.
+100% of weaving cultivars are represented online Achieved.